DataDog/hiring-engineers/answers.md

 `type` obvioulsy specifies type of the widget

 `requests` specifies what kind of data is going to be displayed in the widget.
-For example for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select MySQL performace cpu time metric with `Agile` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and value of 2 bounds (standard deviations for the algorithm).
+For example for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select MySQL performace cpu time metric with `Basic` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and value of 2 bounds (standard deviations for the algorithm).

 For custom metric with the rollup function applied to sum up all the points for the past hour into one bucket I used instractions from [here](https://docs.datadoghq.com/dashboards/functions/rollup/) on how `rollup` function works and how to to use it in the request.
 I used rollup function with sum and 3600 arguments since I needed to sump all the points for the past hour or 3600 seconds.